Overview

 Why is sequencing variants important?

-Public health agencies track the number and geographic distribution in the population of variants that are designated as being of concern or of interest.
+Public health agencies track the number and geographic distribution in the population of variants, to monitor the viral evolution within the circulating strains, the importation of other strains from outside of the jurisdiction, and to watch for the emergence of variants of concern or of interest.
 This helps us to understand changes in the number of COVID-19 cases and hospitalizations and to plan for the future.
 For example, tracking a variant with high transmissibility can help hospitals prepare for a surge in cases.

 Tracking Variants